Schnauzer (Giant)

 While Miniature and Standard Schnauzers can be suitable for some people with allergies, Giant Schnauzers are not considered hypoallergenic due to their large size and thick double coat.
 No dog is completely hypoallergenic, so if you have allergies, spend time with the breed before committing.

-From reputable breeders, expect to pay $1,200-$3,500 for a Giant Schnauzer puppy.
-Remember to factor in ongoing costs like professional grooming every 6-8 weeks and substantial food bills - these dogs can cost $100+ monthly just to feed.
+From a reputable, ANKC registered breeder in Australia, expect to pay between $2,500 - $4,500 AUD for a Giant Schnauzer puppy.
+Remember to factor in ongoing costs like professional grooming every 6-8 weeks (around $120-$180) and a substantial food bill, which can be $100-$150 per month.

 While possible in larger apartments, Giant Schnauzers really need space to move and a job to do.
 They're better suited to homes with secure yards in suburbs rather than inner-city apartment living.
 Their size and exercise needs make suburban life more practical.